Ryan McMahon Player Props: Rockies vs. Royals

 Ryan McMahon At The Plate

-- He has gone deep in eight games this season (14.8%), leaving the park in 3.5% of his plate appearances.

-- In 35.2% of his games this year, McMahon has driven in at least one run.
-In six of those games (11.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- McMahon has driven in a run in 20 games this year (36.4%), including seven games with more than one RBI (12.7%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.